 - Antibiotics are helpful in the treatment of coronavirus – No antibiotics work against viruses.

 The Extent of the Disease Spread

-The outbreak has also reached many countries in the Asia-Pacific region, as well.
-Australia, Europe, North America, and the Middle East are also not in the safe zone.
+The outbreak has also reached many countries, in almost all continents.
 The majority of cases outside China are among people who recently traveled to China , Europe or any effected regions.